codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

 In React Native, 3rd party modules are oftentimes published as **untranspiled**.
 Since all files inside `node_modules` are not transformed by default, Jest will not understand the code in these modules, resulting in syntax errors.
 To overcome this, you need to use `transformIgnorePatterns` to allow transpiling such modules.

-Below is a configuration for the same which needs to be specficied in `package.json`:
+Below is a configuration for the same which needs to be specified in `package.json`:

 ```json
 "jest": {